The Triumph of Obama’s Long Game

 This was a great week for conservatism.

 I know, I know.
-That word — as it has been reverse-engineered by the modern GOP — no longer means in America what it once meant across the West, and I should probably stop pretending otherwise.
+That word — as it has been reverse engineered by the modern GOP — no longer means in America what it once meant across the West, and I should probably stop pretending otherwise.
 I’m told repeatedly, and understandably, that my support for the long Anglo-American tradition of conservative political thought is quixotic, perverse, and largely counterproductive.
 Pragmatism, moderation, incrementalism, reform: These might be conservative virtues in principle, but in practice, the American right junked them years ago.
 I’m told I should admit that, in the current American context, I’m a de facto, Obama-loving leftist.
 To cheer the collapse of the brutal repeal of Obamacare has not an inkling of conservatism about it.

 So let me explain a little why I found this past week so encouraging.
 It represented, in my view, the triumph of reality over ideology.
 And conservatism — from Burke and Hume to Hayek and Oakeshott — has always been, at its core, a critique of ideology in favor of reality.
 The world is as it is, the conservative argues.
 Any attempt to drastically overhaul it, to impose a utopian vision onto a messy, evolving human landscape will not just fail, it will likely make things worse.
 To pretend that the present exists for no good reason — and can be repealed or transformed in an instant — is a formula for ruin.
 The leftist vision of perfect “social justice” is therefore as illusory and as pernicious as the reactionary’s dream of restoring a mythical past.
 And the great virtue of America’s deeply conservative Constitution is that it throws so many obstacles in the way of radical, ideological change — to the left or right — that it limits the harm that humans can do to themselves in moments of passion or certainty or in search of ideological perfection.